KaneTesta/IT-Project/docs/Justifications/rewrite.md

       - editArtefact
         - expects artefact details to be in req.body
       - deleteArtefact
-        - expects artefact id to be req.params.id
+        - expects artefact id to be req.body.id
       - addViewer
         - expects artefact id and viewer id to be in req.body
       - removeViewer